Doctors, nurses and paramedics from abroad are to have their visas extended so they can "focus on fighting coronavirus".

 The Chancellor of the Duchy of Lancaster told the Downing Street press conference: "More NHS staff are returning to the frontline, and more testing is taking place to help those self-isolating come back, and to protect those working so hard in our hospitals and in social care."

-He said a "critical constraint" on the ability to rapidly increase testing capacity is the availability of the chemical reagents, but added the and were working with companies worldwide to ensure the UK gets the material needed to increase tests "of all kind".
+He said a "critical constraint" on the ability to rapidly increase testing capacity is the availability of the chemical reagents, but added the Prime Minister and Health Secretary were working with companies worldwide to ensure the UK gets the material needed to increase tests "of all kind".

 Also addressing the presser, NHS England's Medical Director warned it is important the public "must not be complacent" despite a plateau in new cases in recent days.